-A Rundown of the Down-Ballot Results with Clean Energy Implications
+A Rundown of the Down-Ballot Results With Clean Energy Implications

 Ballot measures

-In a COVID-19-constrained election year, many local governments are focused on pandemic relief.
+In an election year impacted by the COVID-19 crisis, many local governments are focused on pandemic relief.
 That was one factor in fewer clean energy measures making the ballot.

 Nevadans, however, again passed Question 6, a constitutional amendment requiring the state to reach 50 percent renewable energy by 2030.
 It’s the second time voters in the state voted in favor of the measure; constitutional amendments in Nevada require approval in two, even-numbered election years and Nevadans voted on the same question in 2018.